How to switch from Avalara

 - Export data in standard formats like CSV or XLS for easy reference and cross-system compatibility.

-Download everything you need before your Avalara contract ends.
-While you shouldn’t leave this until the last day, don’t export too early either or you may miss any data collected between your download date and your switchover date.
+Download everything you need close to your contract end date.
+However, don’t export too early, or you may miss any data collected between your download date and your cutover date.

 With TaxCloud, you can always export your data.